P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/content/posts/reversing/pma/Lab20-01/index.md

 This lab is simple, but as you can see, we can learn a lot from it.
 Below is the question from the book.

-To answer the first and second questions, we need to identify the object's creation and the this pointer.
+To answer the first and second questions, we need to identify the object's creation and the `this pointer`.
 As we know from Microsoft documentation, the `this pointer` is passed in `ECX`, and if the method has any `varargs`, they are pushed onto the stack.

 {{< figure
     src="imgs/img01.png"